eliottjohnson/Obsidian-Vault/Short term.md

 ## [[YASP]]

-- [x] Talk with Denis
-- [x] Talk with Jurg
-- [ ] upload custom twiss with different optics
+- [x] upload custom twiss with different optics
-- [ ] Add dipoles as correctors
-- [ ] Add BTV as steerers
 - [ ] Add the MWPC in the working set
-- [x] Add device name as an additional field
-- [x] Check if device name is correct
-- [ ] Map device name to optics sequence name
 - [ ] Add corrector strength to model and when you change optics, try to get back the same optics